-As we move squarely into this spring season, do you find yourself wanting to freshen up the spaces in your home and open up to joyful new energy?
-I recently felt the need to take a look at my home and realized that the dull and even dark energy of this “long winter” needed to go!
+Out with the old, in with the new!
+Do you want to freshen up the spaces in your home and open up to joyful new energy?
+I recently felt the need to look at my home and realized that the dull and even dark energy of this “long winter” needed to go!
 I know a little about Feng Shui but needed tips from an expert.

 Introduction to basic principles of Feng Shui: